 Ground transportation to and from the airport in Pucallpa, as well as all in-country travel, is included in the trip fee.
-Your Riverwind trip leader will meet you after you pick up your luggage in Pucallpa.
+Your RiverWind trip leader will meet you after you pick up your luggage at the Pucallpa baggage claim.